Liumouliu/OriCNN/README.md

 # Publication

-If you like, you can cite the following publication:
+If you like, you can cite our following publication:

 *Liu Liu; Hongdong Li.
 Lending Orientation to Neural Networks for Cross-view Geo-localization.
 In IEEE Conference on Computer Vision and Pattern Recognition (CVPR), June 2019.*